You’re a startup.

 By now, you’ve probably heard a thing or two about the benefits of having a customer relationship tool (CRM) as part of your sales stack.

-Whether you’re unhappy with your current tool or are looking to upgrade from that old excel sheet to your first CRM, the first step to successful implementation is choosing the right CRM for your business.
+Whether you’re unhappy with your current tool or are looking to upgrade from that old spreadsheet to your first CRM, the first step to successful implementation is choosing the right CRM for your business.

 There are quite a few factors to consider, including functionality, cost, and features.
-Choosing a CRM platform can seem overwhelming, especially if you’re concerned about integrating new technology into your sales process or motivating your team to actually use it.
+Choosing a CRM for your startup can seem overwhelming, especially if you’re concerned about integrating new technology into your sales process or motivating your team to actually use it.

-That’s why we put together this detailed CRM buyer’s guide for startups and small businesses.
-Our guide will cover the basics of choosing and implementing a CRM platform for your business, including:
+That’s why we put together this detailed buyer’s guide to CRMs startups and small businesses.
+Our guide will cover everything related to choosing and implementing a CRM platform for your startup, including:

 - How to choose the right CRM for your startup or SMB